 Skip to content

-EORI number – an important business identifier in customs transactions
+EORI number – an important identifier in customs transactions

 Please note that you may have to provide the EORI numbers of several traders in a customs declaration.
 For example, the EORI numbers of the importer, the declarant and the representative (if any) must be provided in an import declaration.
 Read our instructions on how to provide the EORI number in the import declaration.